StackStorm/st2docs/docs/source/troubleshooting/submit_debug_info.rst

 All this information is bundled up in a tarball and encrypted using our public key via public-key cryptography.
-Once submitted, this information is only accessible to Brocade employees and it's used solely for debugging purposes.
+Once submitted, this information is only accessible to Brocade employees and it is used solely for debugging purposes.

 To send debug information to Brocade, simply invoke the command shown